gaMingLT/2526-vub-s1-typst-env/60_SQA/assignments/assignment-1/main.typ

 // #pagebreak()
 = Discussion Point 1

+This section will discuss the creating of a logic query in Ekeko for Discussion Point 1, executed on the `DesignPatterns` folder.

 == Abstract & Extending

-The first step in the logic query is retrieving all abstract & extending classes.
-The method named `get-abstract-and-extending-classes` is responsible for this, the complete method can be found in @method-abstract-extending.
+The first step in the logic query is retrieving all abstract & extending classes (`get-abstract-and-extending-classes`), the complete method can be found in @method-abstract-extending.

-The first step is retrieving all ast nodes of `:TypeDeclaration` and define this as the `extending` class.
-Retrieve the type of the declaration and check if the type is a class, @retrieve-extending.
+The first step is retrieving all the ast nodes of type `:TypeDeclaration` and define this as the `extending` class.
+For each ast node, retrieve the type of the declaration and check if the ast-node is a class-type, shown in  @retrieve-extending.

 #figure(